-Student bands from Vancouver, Surrey and Vancouver Island universities and colleges are invited to attend the Workshop and compete in the competition.
+Student bands from Vancouver and Langley universities and colleges are invited to attend the Workshop and compete in the competition.

 HOW TO QUALIFY Each band must consist of 3 to 8 players and may include a vocalist or vocal groups.

-All of the selected bands will present themselves at VCC on Saturday, October 13, 2018 at 9.00 am.
+All of the selected bands will present themselves at VCC on Saturday, April 27, 2019 at 9.00 am.
 They will be greeted by the WRTJS faculty, who will help them to refine their presentations, teach them about the history of traditional jazz, and make sure that everyone has a good time.
-Selected grade 12 high school students will be invited to attend the Workshop and will be allowed to sit in with these bands for learning purposes only.
 Our clinicians will spend time with each group throughout the day, offering advice on ensemble and solo playing.
 At the conclusion of the Workshop each band will play their rendition of the qualifying piece of music.
-The top three bands will be selected by the faculty and will then have qualified for the Finals, which take place at the WRTJS’s jazz club at 1.30 pm on Sunday, October 14.
+The top three bands will be selected by the faculty and will then have qualified for the Finals, which take place at the WRTJS’s jazz club at 1.30 pm on Sunday, April 28, 2019.

-The three bands selected from the Workshop will present themselves at the WRTJS’s jazz club on Sunday, October 14 at 1.30 pm.
-Each band will play the qualifying piece of music, along with three other tunes of their choice from the traditional jazz and swing repertoire supplied by Alan Matheson.
-A panel of judges will then select a winner and runner-up.
-The judges will also select the best young musician based on their final performance at the Finals.
+The three bands selected from the Workshop will present themselves at the WRTJS’s jazz club on Sunday, April 28, 2019 at 1.30 pm.
+Each band will play the qualifying piece of music, along with one other tune of their choice from the traditional jazz and swing repertoire supplied by Alan Matheson.
+An independent judge will then select a winner and runner-up.
+The judge will also select the best young musician based on their final performance at the Finals.